MarsicoFL/Bats/BatNotes/11-15-23-Meeting.md

 | 18 | -13.7882  | -26.2434  | GSO-70-p  | LC     | F   | 5.27123       |
 | 19 |  -1.48976 | -27.0941  | GSO-25-p  | LC     | *   | *       |

+(*) Indicate that this individuals could be changed and are released from gender balance definition.

 Now we plot it:

 ```python